 NOTE: It’s important to note that you should NOT include over the counter pain medications in your pet’s kit.
 Very few ‘human’ pain relievers are safe for animals, and those that are safe are minimally effective and will make further treatment by a veterinarian difficult.

 We hope you never have to use your Pet First Aid kit.
-But we’ll all rest easier knowing you’re prepared.
+But accidents happen.
+When they do, you’re the first responder for your pets/ Questions, ask us!
+We’ll all rest easier knowing that you’re prepared.